perlmaster/golang/README.md

-go-envdump.go - demo program to display CGI script environment encrypted.go - a CGI script designed to run under Apache to manage my encrypted data table postgres-pgx-showdb-1.go - display a list of available databases under a postgresql server
+go-envdump.go - demo program to display CGI script environment encrypted.go - a CGI script designed to run under Apache to manage my encrypted data table postgres-pgx-showdb-1.go - display a list of available databases under a postgresql server postgres-pgx-list-tables-1.go - display a list of tables under a postgresql database